atxwang/atxwang.github.io/_posts/ea_essay.md

 **EA at its best is altruistic networking**
 -
-a common criticism of EA is its status as a ["shell game"](https://freddiedeboer.substack.com/p/the-effective-altruism-shell-game)---EA is a vacuous rebranding of utilitarianism, and thus has nothing new to offer but fanciful nerd debates. i won't pretend that this isn't a large portion of EA's novelty, but i think an important refutation to this criticism is EA's emphasis on effective careers and mentorship/resources.
+a common criticism of EA is its status as a ["shell game"](https://freddiedeboer.substack.com/p/the-effective-altruism-shell-game)---EA is a vacuous rebranding of utilitarianism, and thus has nothing new to offer but fanciful nerd debates. i won't pretend that this isn't a large portion of EA's novelty, but i think an important refutation to this criticism is EA's emphasis on effective careers.

-the primary example of this would be the non-profit 80,000 hours, which (afaik) has no real analogue in other movements. you can criticize 80k for many things, but there's no denying that it's [redirected countless people to dedicate their careers towards altruism](https://80000hours.org/about/impact/). i think many people are fundamentally put off by the premise of making life decisions primarily based on coldly quantified measures of "impact", rather than love or passion, which, hey---fair enough. but for the people willing to sign up for 80k consulting---many considering jobs already motivated far more by salary than love or impact---this type of guidance is really useful. personally, i would take one earn-to-giver or AI polic
+the primary example of this would be the non-profit 80,000 hours, which (afaik) has no real analogue in other movements. you can criticize 80k for many things, but there's no denying that it's [redirected countless people to dedicate their careers towards altruism](https://80000hours.org/about/impact/). i think many people are fundamentally put off by the premise of making life decisions primarily based on coldly quantified measures of "impact", rather than love or passion, which, hey---fair enough. but for the people willing to sign up for 80k consulting---many considering jobs already motivated far more by salary than love or impact---this type of guidance is really useful. personally, i would take one earn-to-giver or AI alignment researcher over any number of finance bros or web developers.

-even beyond organized efforts like 80k, i think
+even beyond organized efforts like 80k, i think EA as a conglomerate offers

 **Veganism--- "ethical consumption"**
 -